 Alrighty, so, sushi.
 Everyone loves sushi… except those who don’t like raw fish.
-Well it turns out that there’s a lot of sushi that doesn’t use raw fish, and today I’m going to share with you a cooked fish sushi of the easiest style- Temakizushi, or hand roll sushi.
+Well it turns out that there’s a lot of sushi that doesn’t use raw fish, and today I’m going to share with you a sushi recipe that uses canned tuna.
+That’s right, you can use canned tuna for sushi.
+This sushi recipe of the easiest style- Temakizushi, or hand roll sushi.

 Basically what I’m trying to do here is show you that yes, YOU can make sushi, and you can make it with your family and friends and have a fun sushi making party!